paularmstrong/onerepo/docs/src/content/docs/api/index.md

 All output will be redirected from `stdout` to `stderr` to ensure order of output and prevent confusion of what output can be piped and written to files.

-You should not need to construct instances of the `Logger` directly, but instead import a singleton instead:

 If the current terminal is a TTY, output will be buffered and asynchronous steps will animated with a progress logger.

 See [`HandlerExtra`](#handlerextra) for access the the global Logger instance.